AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.2.3 LR entities in public package specifications that are Part_Of encapsulating states must not be denoted
+      :Trace Unit: FE 7.2.3 LR entities in public package specifications that are Part_Of encapsulating states must not be denoted

 #.
 In the private part of a package a state abstraction declared by the